SSH

 RemoteForward &ltserver3port&gt localhost:22

-And make the reverse connection by
+And make the inverse connection through

 ssh reverseToServer3

-As it is not well understood, let's look at it with concrete data
+Let's look at it with concrete data.

 • server2:

-• public IP: 194.62.99.235.
+• Public IP: 194.62.99.235

 • server3:

-• public IP: 194.62.96.236.
+• Public IP: 194.62.96.236

-To make the reverse connection you would have to use the command
+To make the reverse connection, you would have to use the command

 ssh -R 2020:localhost:22 root@194.62.96.236

-Or save the following configuration
+or save the following configuration

 Host reverseToServer3